shauryabagga/ACV_Project/README.md

 We have tried out six different variants i.e. v1 - v6, each having a different jupyter notebook.
 The details of each of the versions can be found in the project report [add_link_to_project_report]

 ## Dataset
 The dataset we used was the DUTS dataset.
 It is currently the largest saliency detection dataset and comprises two subsets: DUTS-TR and DUTS-TE.
 DUTS-TR contains 10553 images designed for training and DUTS-TE has 5019 images for testing.
-The Dataset has been uploaded on google drive [add_link_to_google_drive]
+The Dataset has been uploaded on [google drive](https://drive.google.com/drive/folders/1-uBPm49Eo3uaCU1aA2S0UwaL0_iMXQKS?usp=sharing)

 ## Visualisations
 ![](visualisations/1_input.jpg)